sync-for-science/discovery-web-ui/README.md

 - postcss-import [<https://github.com/postcss/postcss-import>]
 - postcss-insert [<https://github.com/JoeCianflone/postcss-insert>]

-This is (currently) accomplished by editing **./node_modules/react-scripts/config/webpack.config.js** after running the install script.
+This is (currently) accomplished by hand-editing **./node_modules/react-scripts/config/webpack.config.js** after running the install script.
 Note that upgrading react-scripts after installation will require reapplying this edit.
 Edit the file to add the two plugins as follows:

 	.
 	.